roadiz/docs/user/documents-system/intro.rst

 Managing documents
 ==================

-You can manage documents via the 'Document' icon in the toolbar.
-You can either upload , embed, randomize documents, and even have a look at unused documents in your website.
+You can manage documents via the *Document* icon in the toolbar.
+You can either upload , embed, randomly downloaded documents, and even have a look at unused documents in your website.

 .. image:: ./img/toolbar_document.png
     :align: center